cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/modules/uid.rst

 sessions is required to access to derived views.
 The login redirect will be managed if the session is anonymous

-image_app.models module contents
+uid.models module contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. automodule:: image_app.models
+.. automodule:: uid.models
    :members:
    :show-inheritance:

-image_app.mixins
+uid.mixins
 ----------------

-image_app.mixins module contents
+uid.mixins module contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. automodule:: image_app.mixins
+.. automodule:: uid.mixins
   :members:
   :show-inheritance:
   :undoc-members: